canalplus/rx-player/doc/architecture/transports/metaplaylist.md

 content is lost.

-Each of those Period is then concatenated one after the other thanks to the time information anounced in the MetaPlaylist file.
+Each of those Period is then concatenated one after the other thanks to the time information announced in the MetaPlaylist file.